 Ok.
 Don’t judge me.
 When I’m cooking - cutting slices off the cheese and eating it.

 The other day I bought some Port Salut.
 I’m making lunch for everybody and I’ve got the Port Salut (by the way no-one else is having Port Salut) and I’m literally just cutting chunks off and eating it.
 There’s none left for anyone else.
 That’s definitely my worst habit.

 If I’m watching a movie (it’s not even real but it sparks something inside me obviously) when I see somebody cheat on their partner, it just boils my blood.
 It’s just wrong.

 What makes you laugh?

-What would you write on a Post-it Note to your younger self?
+What would you write on a post-it note to your younger self?

-Words by Charlotte Gascoyne for About Grace
+Interview by Charlotte Gascoyne for About Grace